Skip to main content Skip to main navigation Skip to site search

 ‘Buy & Build ’ is not just a business growth strategy but a key instrument for achieving climate targets, says Bradley Mundt, CEO & founder of PLAN-B NET ZERO.

-Expert analysis: How ‘Buy & Build’ boosts the energy transition
+Expert view – how ‘Buy & Build’ boosts the energy transition

 -

-Scaling photovoltaics and renewable energies: Bradley Mundt, CEO & founder of the green energy start-up PLAN-B NET ZERO, outlines the major contribution of ‘Buy & Build’
+Scaling photovoltaics and renewable energy – Bradley Mundt, CEO and founder of PLAN-B NET ZERO, explains how a ‘Buy & Build’ approach accelerates the energy transition.

 Jan Osenberg heads the System Integration workstream at the European industry association SolarPower Europe.